EXCLUSIVE-China Mobile explores acquiring Hong Kong telecom firm HKBN -sources

 The Beijing-based company is still receiving pitches from investment banks and has yet to decide on making a formal offer, said the people, declining to be identified as the information is confidential.

-HKBN shares jumped more than 17% after the Reuters report, valuing the company at HK$9 billion ($1.15 billion).
+HKBN shares jumped more than 17% after the Reuters report and closed at HK$6.57 a piece Tuesday, valuing the company at HK$8.6 billion ($1.1 billion).

-China Mobile and HKBN did not immediately respond to a request for comment.
+HKBN declined to comment.
+China Mobile did not respond to a request for comment.

 China Mobile's potential takeover interest in HKBN comes after infrastructure investor I Squared Asia Advisors submitted a for the Hong Kong telecoms services provider in March.